JNPRAutomate/juniper-device-ansible-playbooks/README.md

 # Getting started with Ansible and Junos

-Start at the [Ansible for Junos documentation page](https://www.juniper.net/documentation/product/us/en/ansible-for-junos-os/) to evaluate, install or use Ansible for Junos to easily manage and configure devices running Junos in your network.
-One will find the Release Notes, Get Started, Developer Guides, Day One Books, Support Resources, and Configuration Examples and Guides.
+Start at the [JNPRAutomate Ansible Wiki Page](https://github.com/JNPRAutomate/JNPRAutomate.github.io/wiki/Ansible) or the [Ansible for Junos documentation page](https://www.juniper.net/documentation/product/us/en/ansible-for-junos-os/) to evaluate, install or use Ansible for Junos to easily manage and configure devices running Junos in your network.
+The wiki page has some high level information, similar to a one-pager.
+And the Docuemntation Pages include Release Notes, Get Started, Developer Guides, Day One Books, Support Resources, and Configuration Examples and Guides.